watsonwork/watsonwork-helloworld/README.md

-In your Web browser, go to [Watson Work Services - Apps] (https://workspace.ibm.com/developer/apps) and on that page add a new app named `Sender`.
-Write down the app id and app secret for that `Sender` app.
+In your Web browser, go to [Watson Work Services - Apps] (https://workspace.ibm.com/developer/apps) and on that page add a new app named **Sender**.
+Write down the app id and app secret for that new app.

 Install Node.js 6+.